Educational Requirements

 GATE (Graduate Aptitude Test in Engineering):

-- GATE is essential for those seeking Master's programs (M.Tech) in Computer Science and Engineering at IITs, NITs, and other reputed institutions.
+- GATE is essential for those seeking admission to Master's programs (M.Tech) in top engineering institutes.

-- A good GATE score can also lead to PSU (Public Sector Undertaking) jobs in research-oriented roles.
+- It is also a pathway to PSU (Public Sector Undertaking) jobs in research and development.

 -